joseluisq/enve/README.md

 ### Executing commands

-By default a `.env` file is required and loaded from current working directory.
+By default, an optional `.env` file can be loaded from current working directory.

 ```sh
 enve test.sh
 ```

-but it's possible to specify a custom `.env` file using the `--file` or `-f` flags.
+However it's possible to specify a custom `.env` file using the `--file` or `-f` flags.

 ```sh
 enve --file dev.env test.sh